HackYourFuture/JavaScript1/README.md

 A good understanding of all the above mentioned topics.
 Want to check your Knowledge?
 Go through the [JavaScript Fundamentals README](fundamentals/README.md) and research/ ask for help (Slack!) with the concepts that are not entirely clear.

+The HackYourFuture curriculum is subject to CC BY copyright.
+This means you can freely use our materials, but just make sure to give us credit for it :)